Main Focus 1: Primitive Dogs

 Norwegian Lundehund

 You may know the Norwegian Lundehund by their famous six-toed paws, their ability to seal their ears, and bend their head nearly 90 degrees and front legs horizontal to their back.
-They also very nearly went extinct after the Second World War, and since their gene pool has been shrunk so dramatically they are also known as the most inbred of dog breeds.
+They also very nearly went extinct after World War II, and since their gene pool has been shrunk so dramatically they are also known as the most inbred of dog breeds.
 The Norwegian Kennel Club has an ongoing project of 15+ years to widen this gene pool by outcrossing Lundehunden with similar breeds like Norbottenspets and Pembroke Welsh Corgi.

 -